Shipra Malik, Brenda Asmara, Zoe Moscato, Jatinder Kaur Mukker and Raman Bahal* Pages 5164 - 5174 ( 11 )

-Results: However, poor intracellular delivery of PNAs have been a significant challenge.
+Results: Poor intracellular delivery of PNAs has been a significant challenge.
 Among several delivery strategies explored till date, nanotechnology-based strategies hold immense potential.
 Recent studies have shown that advances in nanotechnology can be used to broaden the range of therapeutic applications of PNAs.
-In this review significant advances made in nanoparticle-based on PLGA polymer, silicon, oxidized carbon and graphene oxide for delivery of PNAs have been discussed.
+In this review, we discussed significant advances made in nanoparticle-based on PLGA polymer, silicon, oxidized carbon and graphene oxide for the delivery of PNAs.

-Conclusion: Nanoparticles delivered PNAs can be implied into diverse gene therapy based applications including gene editing as well as gene targeting (antisense) based strategies.
+Conclusion: Nanoparticles delivered PNAs can be implied in diverse gene therapy based applications including gene editing as well as gene targeting (antisense) based strategies.

 PLGA, peptide nucleic acid, silicon, nanoparticles, γPNA, microRNA, cancer.

 Department of Pharmaceutical Sciences, University of Connecticut, Storrs, CT, Department of Pharmaceutical Sciences, University of Connecticut, Storrs, CT, Biomedical Engineering Department, University of Connecticut, Storrs, CT, Translational Medicine & Clinical Pharmacology, Boehringer-Ingelheim Pharmaceutical, Inc. Ridgefield, CT, Department of Pharmaceutical Sciences, University of Connecticut, Storrs, CT